xiix0/scam/README.md

-Rebellion lay in his way, and he found it.
+Must I hold a candle to my shames?
-		-- William Shakespeare, "Henry IV"
+		-- William Shakespeare, "The Merchant of Venice"